fenago/machine-learning/lab_guides/lab_3.md

 ![](./images/41.png)

-Figure 3.15 shows the line where the price per room is $51.07, and the base price is $99.48.
+Figure  shows the line where the price per room is $51.07, and the base price is $99.48.
 This is not far from the $50 and $100 we eyeballed earlier in the lab.

-But let’s look at the progression a bit more, let’s draw a few of the intermediate lines (again, for code on how we plot them, please see the Github repo).
-The result is in figure 3.16, where we can see that the line starts far from the points, and moves slowly to fit better and better every time.
-Notice that at first (in the first 10 epochs), the line moves quickly towards a good solution.
-After epoch 50, the line is good, but it still doesn’t fit the points very well.
-Then it takes 950 more epochs to go from a good fit to a great fit.

 ![](./images/42.png)